 5. Embrace the Guide-and-Angler Team Concept.
 Choose a guide that matches your personality and you both will stack the angling-deck in your favor—if you are a hard-charging angler and demand to bring your skills directly to the eyes and mouth of fish and like to announce your presence with authority, choose a guide of the same ilk.
 Conversely, if you fish more patiently and embrace a “no worries, mon, it’ll happen when it happens” approach, find a guide with that same inner confidence yet outwardly quiet demeanor.
 When you find a guide you mesh with, embrace the concept of you and the guide working in tandem to accomplish the same thing—to catch some pesky permit!

-6. Your Laid-Back is NEVER Lazy.
+6. Your Laid-Back but NEVER Lazy.
 From Justin Rea and Greg Vincent, two permit gurus in their own right, are the Six P’s of permit fishing.
 Prior Preparation Prevents Piss Poor Performance.
 Stay focused and always be ready.
 Be aware of the little things—go barefoot or wear shoes that won’t snag spare fly line.
 Get in the habit of checking your excess fly line.
 Permit fishing can deliver very few opportunities in a day with long gaps between fish.
-It’s not fair on your guide if he’s just poled you into the current and wind for an hour, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
+It's not fair on your guide if he's just poled you into the current and wind for an hour, puts you on a fish, and your fly is stuck in your sleeve when the shot presents itself.
 Keep your spare gear tidy—don’t let water bottles roll in the boat, stow your bag, and always be ready and aware.

 7. Don’t Stress Over an Exact Fly Pattern.
 You’ve planned this trip for months, maybe longer.
 You’ve missed out on ball games because you’ve been a good student and practiced your cast.
 And, yes, the specific fly pattern you are fishing may be important, but the accuracy of the cast is so much more.
 Permit really don’t want to swim great distances to eat a fly.
 There are sometimes exceptions to this rule, but overall, it applies 99% of the time.
 Accuracy and stealth of presentation are more important than anything else.
 There is just no getting around having the fly in exactly in the right place at the right time.